Azure/azure-powershell/src/ResourceManager/Websites/Commands.Websites/help/New-AzWebAppSSLBinding.md

 ### -Slot
 Specifies the name of the Web App deployment slot.
-You can use the Get-AzureRMWebAppSlot cmdlet to get a slot.
+You can use the Get-AzWebAppSlot cmdlet to get a slot.
 Deployment slots provide a way for you to stage and validate web apps without those apps being accessible over the Internet.
 Typically you will deploy your changes to a staging site, validate those changes, and then deploy to the production (Internet-accessible) site.